Sneezy-w/quiz-genius/requirement.md

   - Use charts or progress bars for a dynamic results summary.

 - **Data Handling:**
-  - Save quiz results in a ‘quizResults’ collection with the project ID, user ID, and timestamp.
+  - Save quiz results in a 'quizResults' collection with the project ID, user ID, and timestamp.

 ---